How to pay yourself as a business owner in Canada

 Salary benefits and drawbacks

-- Pros: A regular salary creates a predictable income and allows you to contribute to the CPP.
-It's also a deductible business expense, which lowers your corporation's taxable income.
+- Deduct your salary as a business expense, which lowers your corporation's taxable income.

 Dividend benefits and drawbacks

-- Pros: Dividends are often taxed at a lower personal rate than salary income, as you may be able to claim a dividend tax credit for payments received from taxable Canadian corporations.
-There are no CPP contributions required on dividend payments.
+- Pay a potentially lower personal tax rate, as you may be able to claim a dividend tax credit for payments from taxable Canadian corporations.

 How much to pay yourself

-Determining your pay amount requires balancing personal financial needs with business cash flow requirements.
+Determining your pay amount requires balancing personal financial needs with business cash flow.
 The right amount covers your living expenses while leaving enough money in the business for operations and growth.

 What the business needs

-- An emergency fund: Set aside 30 to 90 days of expenses for business disruptions
+- Set aside 30 to 90 days of expenses in an emergency fund for unexpected disruptions.

-- Growth investment: Reserve money for new tools, marketing, or professional services
+- Reserve money for growth investments such as new tools, marketing, or professional services.

 What the household needs

 Your household budget needs to cover day-to-day living expenses and debt repayments such as mortgages.
-Don't forget to make a plan for insurance and retirement, which your employer may have managed before you went out on your own.
+Don't forget to plan for insurance and retirement, which a previous employer may have managed before you went out on your own.

 Figuring out how to pay yourself is a key part of running your business.
-By understanding your options and balancing your needs with the business's health, you can build a sustainable strategy.
+By understanding your options and balancing your needs with your business's health, you can build a sustainable payment strategy that works for you.

 FAQs on paying yourself as a business owner